Welcome to Ocean County College!

 Students are not required to be full time, however in order to be eligible for financial aid, students must take at least six credits per term.
 In addition, students should take at least 30 credits per year in order to graduate in two years.

 Additionally, we offer at least six different start terms which will allow you to start whenever you are ready.

 You may be able to receive college credit for life or work experiences.
 Those who have military or police training should submit their certifications, credits, and transcripts etc. to the registrar office for an evaluation.

 For online class tutorials, visit the Canvas Orientation page.
 For further assistance contact the Canvas Support Hotline, available 24/7, at 877-940-0472.

 Don’t forget to reach out to your professor as well!

 It is possible to receive financial aid for online classes.
 Submit your FAFSA to see what you’re eligible for at Ocean County College!

 Accreditation is a voluntary, independent review of educational programs to determine that the education provided is of uniform and sound quality.
 Being awarded accreditation ensures that an institution has been evaluated and that it met set standards of quality determined by the accrediting organization granting the accreditation.
 A college or university’s accreditation is maintained by continued adherence to the set criteria.
-The most recognized type of accreditation in the United States is regional accreditation, in which a school is accredited by one of six geographically dispersed agencies approved by the U.S. Department of Education and the Council for Higher Education Accreditation (CHEA).

 Administration Building #1